 How the birds manage to cycle so much brackish to mesohaline waters, while maintaining their osmotic integrity, remains a mystery.
 When dense cyanobacterial blooms typify the rift lakes, each adult bird ingests around 72 g dry weight of Arthrospira per day (Vareschi 1978).
 This means the Nakuru lesser flamingo flock can swallow 50–94% of the daily primary production in the lake (about 60-80 tons).
 Rates of planktonic renewal in these rift lakes are incredibly high, and the required rates of biomass production by Arthrospira are spectacular.
 Vonshak (1997) reported doubling times of 11–20 hours of Arthrospira in a culture growing under mesohaline conditions at 35°C.

 Flamingos (flamingoes) are mostly nocturnal feeders and will feed for up to 12-13 hours in a 24 hour period.
-The preferred planktonic food of the lesser flamingo is the cyanobacterium Arthrospira platensis (formerly known as Spirulina platensis), which for much of an average year is the widespread phytoplankton component in Lake Nakuru and Lake Bogoria waters (Figure ).
-Unfortunately, dense populations of Arthrospira sp. function best at a preferred range of temperature and salinity, meaning acme populations tend to collapse irregularly and unpredictably in both Lake Nakuru and Bogoria, leading to highly-stressed malnourished flocks of flamingos subject to mass dieback (Figure; Vareschi 1978; Kreinitz and Kotut, 2010).
+The preferred planktonic food of the lesser flamingo is the plaktonic cyanobacterium Arthrospira fusiformis (sometimes confused with the benthic cyanobacterium Spirulina platensis), which for much of an average year is the widespread phytoplankton component in Lake Nakuru and Lake Bogoria waters (Figure ).
+Unfortunately, dense populations of Arthrospira fusiformis function best at a preferred range of temperature and salinity, meaning acme populations tend to collapse irregularly and unpredictably in both Lake Nakuru and Bogoria, leading to highly-stressed malnourished flocks of flamingos subject to mass dieback (Figure; Vareschi 1978; Kreinitz and Kotut, 2010; Kreinitz 2018).

 Arthrospira has high levels of the red pigment phycoerythrin, and so when ingested in large volumes, it accumulates in flamingo feathers to give the birds their world-famous colouration, hence the “flamingo connection.”
 Once digested, the carotenoid pigment dissolves in fats, which are then deposited in the growing feathers.
 The same effect is seen when shrimp change colour during cooking due to carotenoid alteration.
 The amount of pigment laid down in the feathers depends on the quantity of pigment in the flamingo’s diet.
 Lesser flamingos, with beak design maximised to feed on Arthrospira, have a more intense pink colour in their feathers than greater flamingos.
 The latter species sits higher in the Lake Nakuru food chain and so gets the slight pink tinge in its feather colour, mostly second-hand from the lake zooplankton, which also feeds on Arthrospira.